Children Act 1989

 The Children Act 1989 (c.
-41) is an Act of Parliament of the United Kingdom that received royal assent on 16 November 1989 and came into substantial force across all three jurisdictions of the United Kingdom on 14 October 1991.
-(Note: Paragraph 21 of Schedule 10 and section 88(1) (so far as it relates to Paragraph 21 of Schedule 10) came into force on 1st May 1991.
-In September 1991, prior to the commencement of the Act in October 1991, the Commencement Order was amended so that section 5(11) and (12) would not come into force until 1 February 1992.)
-In 1995, for the purposes of devolution, the Act was replaced by parallel legislation in Scotland and Northern Ireland.
-In 2016, Part III of the Act was replaced in Wales.
+41) is an act of the Parliament of the United Kingdom that received royal assent on 16 November 1989 and came into substantial force across all three jurisdictions of the United Kingdom on 14 October 1991.
+(Note: Paragraph 21 of Schedule 10 and section 88(1) (so far as it relates to Paragraph 21 of Schedule 10) came into force on 1st May 1991.)
+In September 1991, prior to the commencement of the act in October 1991, the Commencement Order was amended so that section 5(11) and (12) would not come into force until 1 February 1992.
+(Note: Children Act 1989 (Commencement No 2-Amendment and Transitional Provisions) Order 1991, Art 2) In 1995, for the purposes of devolution, the act was replaced by parallel legislation in Scotland and Northern Ireland.
+In 2016, Part III of the act was replaced in Wales.

-The Act is described as the most substantial reforms to children's law of the 20th century.
+The act is described as the most substantial reforms to children's law of the 20th century.

-The Act allocates duties to local authorities, courts, parents, and other agencies in the United Kingdom, to ensure children are safeguarded and their welfare is promoted.
+The act allocates duties to local authorities, courts, parents, and other agencies in the United Kingdom, to ensure children are safeguarded and their welfare is promoted.
 It centres on the idea that children are best cared for within their own families; however, it also makes provisions for instances when parents and families do not co-operate with statutory bodies.